nrfconnect/sdk-nrf/README.rst

 naming convention to build the provided samples and to use the additional subsystems and libraries.

-The following repositories must be combined with fw-nrfconnect-nrf:
+The following repositories must be combined with sdk-nrf:

-* fw-nrfconnect-zephyr
+* sdk-zephyr
-* fw-nrfconnect-mcuboot
+* sdk-mcuboot
 * nrfxlib

 Documentation